Use the Save as shortcut in Excel by pressing F12 or Ctrl + S. Reach the function through the File Tab or Quick Access Toolbar.

 Step 1.
 Locate the QAT (Quick Access Toolbar) and click on the small drop-down list.

 Step 3.
-To add a Save As Shortcut to QAT, pick the “All Commands” from the list.
 Choose the “All Commands” and add the “Save as” function to the Quick Access toolbar.
 Finally, click OK to close the dialogue box.

 Step 4.
 The Save As Shortcut is available on the Quick Access Toolbar and ready to use.